 Have you finalized your winter travel plans?
 If not, why not do something different and travel on the snow train from Vancouver to Toronto?
 Nothing shows you Canada like the train.
-Book your 2022 winter vacation with Vacations by Rail now and save up to $800 per couple.
+Book your 2023 winter vacation with Vacations by Rail now and possibly save up to $300 per person.
 The link also has an itinerary.
-There are still some slots open and available.
+There are still many slots open and available.
 Check out their site for dates and times.
 Continue reading “Snow Train – Canadian Train from Vancouver to Toronto”

 After leaving the wonderful Pagosa Springs area on our anniversary in May 2017, we headed to Canon City to explore the Royal Gorge Bridge and Park.
 We marveled at the amazing Treasure Falls just a few minutes out of Pagosa.
 Then we were able to enjoy some breathtaking views at Wolf Creek Pass.
 Both were amazing and we were glad we were able to see them on our way out of the Pagosa Springs area.
 Continue reading “Treasure Falls and Wolf Creek Pass in Colorado – Breathtaking Views”